FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

 `console_command check_persistent_var <variable name>`

 You should avoid using the `script_log` command as that dumps to stdout not the log file.

+## Volcano

+You can trigger volcanos inside a script using the command `console_command event volcano <x> <y>`

+The volcano will start smoking then the command is triggered then erupt the following turn.